 Upon arrival in Paris, you will participate in a one-day orientation that includes:

-Possible one-day field trips include Versailles, Giverny and Fontainebleau.
+Possible one-day field trips include Les Invalides, the Marais, Motmartre. the Latin quarter, Versailles, Fontainebleau.

 About the Center

-The Paris Business and International Affairs Center is located on rue Saint-Amand in the 15th arrondissement, in a residential area located on rue de la Convention and rue de Vaugirard.
-The area has many shops and is served by public transportation.
+The Paris Business and International Affairs Center is located in the 15th arrondissement, in a residential area near the Convention and rue de Vaugirard metro stops.
+The area has many shops and is well-served by public transportation.

 IES Abroad Staff